SocksTheWolf/DeckConnectSite/_pages/splash.md

     - Presentations
     - Demonstrations
     - Debugging
+page_css:
+  - /assets/css/jekyll-glossary_tooltip.css
 ---

-Control the Unreal Engine via an Elgato Stream Deck.
-Create hundreds of actions to control every aspect of your Unreal Editor, Application, and more!
+Control the {% glossary Unreal Engine %} via an Elgato {% glossary Stream Deck %}.
+Create hundreds of actions to control every aspect of your Unreal Editor or other Unreal based applications.

-Use your Stream Deck to control Unreal Applications running on other machines, servers and even multiple applications at once.
+Use your Stream Deck with Unreal Applications running on other machines, servers and even multiple applications _at once_!

 {% include feature_row id="feature_row" %}

+---

-Why bother juggling multiple controllers, jerryrigging an OSC server or using other input devices?
-With DeckConnect, get fast, native integration.
+Why bother juggling multiple input devices, jerryrigging the {% glossary OSC protocol %} or hardcoding keyboard commands?
+With DeckConnect: unleash fast, native integration.

 The power is *right under your fingertips*.
 {: .text-right}